 IFRS 17 is a simplified way for analysts to adjust amounts on a lessee's income statement and balance sheet.
 It also improves comparability between companies that lease assets and those that borrow money to buy assets.
 It will have an impact on all financial ratios and financial statements.

-Qualified auditing specialists at Audit Firms in Dubai conduct top-notch audit services in UAE.
+Qualified auditing specialists at AFD conduct top-notch audit services in the UAE.
 Call us now to find out more.